Birding Costa Rica’s 4 Ecozones

 Day 1: arrival – Hotel Bougainvillea

-Upon arrival you will be welcomed by an English-speaking representative of Aratinga Tours and transferred to Hotel Bougainvillea, located in a nice neighborhood at the edge of San José.
+Upon arrival you will be welcomed by a representative of Aratinga Tours and transferred to Hotel Bougainvillea, located in a nice neighborhood at the edge of San José.
 The well-maintained gardens of the hotel offer a great introduction to birdwatching in Costa Rica.
 Here you can expect some common species like Great Kiskadee, Rufous-tailed Hummingbird, Blue-gray Tanager, Palm Tanager and Blue-crowned Motmot.

 Day 2 + 3: Selva Verde Lodge – La Selva biological station

 After having picked up your rental car you will drive through the vast wilderness of the Parque Nacional Braulio Carillo towards Selva Verde Lodge.
 This is a nice jungle lodge surrounded by tropical vegetation at the edge of the rainforest and the Sarapiqui river and a magnet for many interesting birds of Costa Rica.
-Selva Verde Lodge is one of the best places in the country to spot the bizarre Sunbittern.
+Selva Verde Lodge is one of the best places in the country to spot the Sunbittern.
 Other interesting species that can be seen here are White-collared Manakin, Bay Wren and Orange-billed Sparrow among many others.
-On day 3 there is a private guided birdwalk scheduled in La Selva, a biological station bordering Parque Nacional Braulio Carillo, with more than 400 species on its birdlist !
+On day 3 there is an early private birdwalk scheduled in La Selva, a biological station bordering Parque Nacional Braulio Carillo, with more than 400 species on its birdlist !
 Targets here are the endangered Great Green Macaw, Great Currasow, Rufous-tailed Jacamar, Rufous Motmot and the Snowy Cotinga…

 Day 4 + 5: Hotel Bosque de Paz– Parque Nacional Juan Castro Blanco

 You will continue your way towards the Central Valley, where you will be staying in the cozy Hotel Bosque de Paz, at the edge of the impressive cloudforest of Parque Nacional Juan Castro Blanco.
-This comfortable hotel is unique in its isolated setting, undisturbed quietness and spectacular fauna and flora.
+This hotel is unique in its isolated setting, undisturbed quietness and spectacular fauna and flora.
 Several hummingbird species, the Black Guan and Chestnut-capped Brush-finch can be enjoyed from nearby at the feeding stations of the hotel garden.
 Besides that you can explore the well-maintained trail system of the hotel giving easy access to their own private cloudforest reserve and look for some spectacular birds of Costa Rica like Golden-browed Chlorophonia, Azure-hooded Jay and Black-faced Solitaire among many others.
 On day 5 you can enjoy a guided morning birdwalk through in the company of a local English-speaking birdguide.
 At night you can watch the rare and shy Paca’s coming to the corn feeders.

-Day 6 + 7: La Ensenada Lodge – Hacienda Solimar
+Day 6 + 7: La Ensenada Lodge

 Day 8 + 9:Hotel Villa Lapas – Parque Nacional Carara